briansunter/site/site/blog/five-minute-journal.md

 - [120 Questions to Ask Yourself](https://buddingoptimist.com/questions-to-ask-yourself/)

 # Roam Templates
-I use Roam Research to do my daily journaling.
-I use these templates under the `roam/templates` page and expand the template on my daily notes page I use backlinks so I can link and reference to my other writing.
+I use [Roam Research](https://roamresearch.com) to do my daily journaling.
+I use these templates under the `roam/templates` page and expand the template on my daily notes page.
+I use backlinks so I can link and reference to my other writing.
 Roam includes several useful built-in features like a timer and word count
 ```
     - # Morning Questions
         - [[Morning Questions]] #daily